-TREND TOPIC AREA MNDOT STATEWIDE PLANS MPO PLANS PARTNER STATEWIDE PLANS Healthy Equitable Communities Need to track equity; we fund what we measure.
+TREND TOPIC AREA MNDOT STATEWIDE PLANS MPO PLANS PARTNER STATEWIDE PLANS Critical Connections Expanding transit can help serve some transportation needs especially in Greater Minnesota.
+Build and maintain safe and comfortable bicycling facilities for people of all ages and abilities.
+Connect regional communities and strengthen neighborhood bonds.
+Build and maintain infrastructure that fits the neighborhood character.
+Increase travel time reliability and predictability for travel on highway and transit systems.
+Increase the number and share of trips taken using carpools, transit, bicycling and walking.
+Enhance connectivity across and between modes of transportation.
+Increase mode share for travel that is not single occupant vehicle.
+Reduce travel time and improve access to jobs and community destinations.
+Transportation options for connecting people to work are important.
+Inter-city transit is difficult because of long distances, gravel roads.
+Healthy Equitable Communities Need to track equity; we fund what we measure.
 Need for a statewide "transportation equity" definition.
 Try to reduce cost of travel to work.
 Improve the availability and quality of multimodal travel options for people of all ages and ability to connect to jobs and other opportunities, particularly for underrepresented populations.
 Increase the availability and attractiveness of transit, bicycling, and walking to encourage healthy communities through the use of active transportation options.
 Improve transportation access for Environmental Justice and Title VI communities.
 Avoid, minimize and/or mitigate adverse social, environmental and economic impacts resulting from existing or new transportation facilities.
 Reducing fine particles and ground-level ozone levels could prevent early deaths, hospitalizations and emergency department visits.
 Health and wellness benefits are offered by parks and trails as part of our daily lives, and more accessibility is needed to connect people with these resources.
-Open Decision Making Organize administrative rules and policies to support planning based on community input and support.
-Transparency of processes and decision making is needed.
-Engagement is necessary but not sufficient to meet goals.
-District-specific engagement strategies are needed to respond to community needs.
-Involve all local partners in the transportation planning process.
-Assure transportation disadvantaged communities are served and included in decision making.
-Connect people to resources through programming and awareness.